👃*sniff* Ahh! Don’t you just love the smell of freshly baked battlecards in the morning?

 So how do you go about making a competitive battlecard?

-It all starts with competitive intel.
+It all starts with competitive intelligence.

 See, your sales battlecards should be strategically layered with just enough information to help your sales reps close deals.
 But not so much they become overwhelming.